vebjorl/vebjorl.github.io/README.md

 # vebjorl.github.io

-New posts:
-Saved in directory _posts/ and must follow the convention YYYY-MM-DD-title-of-my-post.md.
+_posts/ - Posts must follow the convention YYYY-MM-DD-title-of-my-post.md.
 This file name gets translated into the permalink for the blog post.

+_layouts/ - standard layouts for pages